-4 If a distributor operates more than one distribution system, indicator D7 should record the total number of connections on the systems.
+If a distributor operates more than one distribution system, indicator CCD 7 should record the total number of connections on the systems.
+Use the 'Comments' cell to provide a breakdown of connections by each system.

-5 The definition is: "attach" means to do all that is needed to connect premises to a distribution system except energise the premises.
+The definition is: "attach" means to do all that is needed to connect premises to a distribution system except energise the premises.